ojustino/ipa-sba-sinnet/.github/helpers/tech_review_instructions.md

 Hello @%s,

 Thank you for submitting these changes to your notebook.
-Please read for your technical review instructions.
+Please read on for your technical review instructions.

 ## Before you begin